-Compensation costs for all share-based awards are based on the grant date fair value and are recognized on a straight-line basis during the requisite service periods, with charges primarily recorded in General, administrative and professional fees in our Consolidated Statements of Income.
+Compensation costs for all share-based awards are based on the grant date fair value and are recognized on a straightline basis during the requisite service periods, with charges primarily recorded in General, administrative and professional fees in our Consolidated Statements of Income.
 As of December 31, 2024, 2023 and 2022, there was no unrecognized compensation expense relating to stock options.

 Aggregate proceeds received from options exercised under the Plans for the years ended December 31, 2024, 2023 and 2022 were \$26.1 million, \$1.7 million and \$8.7 million, respectively.
 The total intrinsic value at exercise of options exercised during the year ended December 31, 2024 was \$1.2 million.
 The total intrinsic value at exercise of options exercised during the year ended December 31, 2023 was immaterial.
+The total intrinsic value at exercise of options exercised during the year ended December 31, 2023 was immaterial.
+The total intrinsic value at exercise of options exercised during the year ended December 31, 2023 was immaterial.
 The total intrinsic value at exercise of options exercised during the year ended December 31, 2022 was \$0.7 million.
 There was no deferred income tax benefit for stock options exercised.